imatomster/stretch-timer/README.md

 );
 ```

-- If cloning, then just `npm install` after `git clone "link"` to install node_modules
+- If cloning, then just `npm install` or `yarn` or `yarn install` after `git clone "link"` to install node_modules
+- Note if you get "running scripts is disabled...", then open command prompt in admin and run `powershell Set-ExecutionPolicy RemoteSigned`

 <b> Running on local machine </b>
 - `git pull` from main to get latest version